FelipeACXavier/maki/README.md

 # MAKI

 MAKI is a low-code platform that targets robotic systems.
 It is build on top of KODA and aims to simplify the creation of formally verified ROS2 systems.
-MAKI is still in development and there is no easy way to install it yet
+MAKI is still in development so expect breaking changes now and then.

 ## Installation